JoKerDii/DS-FAS/docs/notes/questions.md

     * Bias isn’t changed
     * Parallel.
     * Minimizes correlation between ensemble elements.

 * **What is bagging?
 Why (not) bagging?**

-  Bagging is an <u>ensemble</u> meta-algorithm combining predictions from multiple-decision trees through a <u>majority voting</u> mechanism.
+  <u>Bootstrap aggregation</u>, or bagging, is a popular ensemble method that fits a decision tree on different bootstrap samples of the training dataset, and combines predictions from multiple-decision trees through a <u>majority voting</u> mechanism.

-  Bagging is a <u>greedy</u> algorithm.
-We always choose the feature with the most impact: i.e. the most informative gain.

   The key idea is: One way to adjust for the <u>high variance</u> of the output of an experiment is to perform the experiment multiple times and then average the results.

   1. <u>Bootstrap</u>: we generate multiple samples of training data, via bootstrapping.
+It involves selecting examples randomly with replacement.
 We train a full decision tree on each sample of data.
   2. <u>AGgregatiING</u>: for a given input, we output the averaged outputs of all the models for that input.

   Merits: